 If space isn’t an issue, fixed weights offer the best durability, weight distribution, and ease of use.
 Adjustable weights and dumbbell plates are good options if you’ve got limited space.
 Both of these options provide multiple weights within a single dumbbell design.

 Our Top Picks

-A sampling of some of the best dumbbells, these recommendations include a range of dumbbell types to accommodate diverse fitness goals, workout styles, and home space availability.
-These dumbbells have easy-grip handles, good weight ranges, and materials that last.
+These recommendations include a range of dumbbell types to accommodate diverse fitness goals, workout styles, and home space availability.

 The space-saving Merax Deluxe Dumbbells offer a wide weight range that starts at 11 pounds and goes up to 71.5 pounds in 5.5-pound increments.
 This provides enough of a range for a whole household.
 Each set includes a dumbbell stand in which to store the weights.
 However, you can buy them with a rolling rack for use with a bench or for easier access.